jointakahe/jointakahe/content/takahesocial/index.md

 every so often; if signups are currently closed, you can follow [@admin](https://takahe.social/@admin/) to see when they open again.

-If you are extended an invite, we heavily encourage you to join our [Discord server](https://discord.gg/qvQ39tAMvf) and provide feedback on your experience, even if it's all good!
+If you sign up, we encourage you to join our
+[Discord server](https://discord.gg/qvQ39tAMvf) and provide feedback on your experience, even if it's all good!